Against the hydraulic analogy

 If you ever picked up an introductory book about electronics, you were probably exposed to a teaching aid known as the hydraulic analogy.
 It is a reimagining of electronic circuits as a series of tubes; in this model, electricity is akin to water, batteries are pumps, and switches behave like valves.

 I learned the basics the same way, but I’ve come to profoundly dislike this approach.
 I think it held me back for years.
 To be clear, analogies and simplifications are useful — but they need to hold water, requiring only incremental tweaks as you progress.
 And from this perspective, the hydraulic analogy springs far too many leaks.
-It’s also relied on for too long, in part because we haven’t poured nearly as much effort and creativity into the next step.
+Further, because the analogy is so seductive, many authors and students don’t know when to let go.

-The hydraulic model is iffy even for inductors and capacitors, but the issues become hard to ignore by the time you’re discussing semiconductors.
-The components are central to all modern electronics, but there’s no plausible plumber analogy for how they behave.
-One book tries to explain a junction field-effect transistor (JFET) the following way:
+The hydraulic model is iffy by the time you get to inductors and capacitors, but the issues become hard to ignore by the time you’re discussing semiconductors.
+The components are central to all modern electronics, so there’s not much you can do until you grasp their operation.
+Yet, there’s no plausible plumber analogy for how they behave.
+One otherwise solid book tries to explain a junction field-effect transistor (JFET) the following way:

-Well, hold on to your wrench: in a typical JFET, aren’t the source and drain terminals supposed to be interchangeable?
-And don’t these transistors allow some gate current to flow when the voltage becomes slightly positive?…
+An accordion-shaped valve!
+But hold on: in a typical JFET, aren’t the source and drain terminals supposed to be interchangeable?
+And don’t these transistors allow some gate current to flow when the voltage becomes positive?… I guess we could add some check valves here and there.

 👉 For other articles on electronics, click here.
 For a collection of pipe-free articles on electronics, click here.
 You might enjoy an explanation of currents, voltages, and impedances; a discussion of transistors; a primer on signal amplification; or a deep dive into op-amp dynamics.